browserengineering/book/book/scheduling-and-threading.md

                         style_results[req_url]['body']).parse())
 ```

-Now our browser will parallleize loading sub-resources!
+Now our browser will parallelize loading sub-resources!

 Next up is `XHMLHttpRequest`.
 We introduced this API in chapter 10, and
 implemented it only as a synchronous API.
 But in fact, the synchronous
 version of that API is almost useless for real websites,^[It's also a huge
 performance footgun, for the same reason we've been adding async tasks
-in this chapter!] because the whole point of using thia API on a
+in this chapter!] because the whole point of using this API on a
-website is to keep it resposive to the user while network requests are going
+website is to keep it responsive to the user while network requests are going
 on.

 Let's fix that.
 We'll make the following changes.
 There are a bunch of them, but they